ibm-cloud-docs/openwhisk/bluemix_cli.md

 {: pre}

-Then, use the API key generated value to login, like in the following example:
+Then, use the API key generated value to log in, like in the following example:
 ```
 bx login -a api.ng.bluemix.net -o <MY_ORG> -s <MY_SPACE> --apikey <MY_KEY>
 ```